Influenza (''flu'') is a contagious disease that spreads around the United States every winter, usually between October and May.

 What should I do?

-- Askyour doctor to report the reaction by filling a Vaccine Adverse Event Reporting System (VAERS) form.
-Or you can file this report through the VAERS website at Web Site, or by calling1-800-822-7967.
+- Afterward, the reaction should be reported to the Vaccine Adverse Event Reporting System (VAERS).
+Your doctor might file this report, or you can do it yourself through the VAERS web site at Web Site , or by calling1-800-822-7967.

 - Call your local or state health department